nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### nonparametric spectral analysis

-&#127929; `mvspec` was originally just a way to  get the multivariate spectral density estimate out of `spec.pgram` directly (without additional calculations), but then it turned into its own little monster with different defaults and bandwidth calculations.
+&#127929; `mvspec` was originally just a way to  get the multivariate spectral density estimate out of `spec.pgram` directly (without additional calculations), but then it turned into its own pretty little monster with lots of bells and whistles.

 &#x1F535; If you want the periodogram, you got it (tapering is not done automatically because you're old enough to do it by yourself):